ejparnell/intro-to-mongodb/README.md

 Let's go back to that social media profile example again.
 Here is an overview of what this would look like modeled using MongoDB

 - `social-media-app-name` - This is the database.
 All collections are contained in the database and are commonly named after the application you create.
 - `profiles` - This is the collection.
 Collections contain related or semi-related data.
-Usually lowercase and plural of what you are containing.
+Usually, it is lowercase and plural of what you are containing.
 Since these are profile documents in this collection, the collection name is `profiles`.
 - The documents are stored in a collection.
 These are BSON documents that contain field/value pairs.

 ### Connection to Atlas